Overview – Knowledge from Reason

 John Locke: Essay Concerning Human Understanding

-Locke argues that if we did have innate knowledge then every human would have such knowledge.
+Locke argues that if we did have innate knowledge then every human would have such knowledge – that there would be universal consent to it.

-So, for example, everyone would know the theorem of geometry that Meno’s slave realises in Plato’s example above.
-But, Locke argues, children and ‘idiots’ do not possess such knowledge – they don’t know the theorems of geometry, for example.
-So, this knowledge is not universal and therefore not innate.
+So, for example, if the theorem of geometry that Meno’s slave realises in Plato’s example above was innate, then everyone would know it.
+But, Locke argues, “children and idiots” do not possess such knowledge – they don’t know these theorems of geometry, for example.
+Nor do they know Leibniz’s example above that “it is impossible for something to be and not be at the same time”.

 Possible response:

-Some of Leibniz’s own examples of innate concepts are logical concepts such as identity (e.g. “a = a”) and impossibility (e.g. “it’s impossible for both a and not a to be true”).
-Obviously, a newborn baby can’t verbally articulate these thoughts, but this doesn’t mean the concept isn’t there.
-We innately know these concepts – even if we can’t articulate them – and they are essential to all thought, whether we consciously recognise them or not.
+Leibniz argues that logical concepts such as identity (e.g. “a = a”) and noncontradiction (i.e. “it’s impossible for the same to be and not to be at the same time”) are innately present in the mind like veins in the marble.
+And even though a newborn baby can’t verbally articulate this knowledge, that doesn’t mean the knowledge isn’t there.
 Over time, we learn to recognise these concepts and make them explicit, but they were always there in the mind.

 Tabula rasa